 He channelled this on 2009's ode to pirate radio The Boat That Rocked and has carefully curated the soundtrack on each and every one of his movies.
 Now though, he gets his dream ticket.
 The Beatles.

 His new movie Yesterday tells the story of Jack Malik, a struggling musician who after a freak bus accident during a mysterious global blackout, wakes up to discover that The Beatles have never existed and only he can remember their songs.

 Newcomer Himesh Patel leads the way, with Lily James, Kate McKinnon, Joel Fry, Ed Sheeran and Lamorne Morris also in key roles.

 Sheeran has also contributed new music for the film, which will sit alongside some choice cuts from The Beatles' back catalogue.
 Curtis provides the script, while Danny Boyle is in the director's chair.

-The film is out now in UK cinemas and will be released on DVD later this year.
-But, before that, we caught an early screening and have brought together five reasons why you'll love it...
+The film hits DVD shelves on Monday (November 4th), but back before it hit cinemas, we caught an early screening and have brought together five reasons why you'll love it...

 The central conceit works...